10 Reasons to Experience Hopscotch Music Festival in Raleigh in 2018

 1."One of the best and most eclectic music festivals in America." - SPIN

 So much praise has been heaped upon Hopscotch it can be hard to keep track.
 "The premiere experimental and underground festival in America," said AdHoc.
 "All about an extraordinarily cool roster of bands....a Mardi Gras-like atmosphere," according to Rolling Stone.
 "Perfect," claim both The News & Observer and We Listen For You.
-And of course, Hopscotch winds up on lists like Rolling Stone's 2016 Must-See Summer Music Festivals.
+And, of course, Hopscotch winds up on lists like Rolling Stone's 2016 Must-See Summer Music Festivals.

 2. A mind-blowingly cool lineup of 120 bands

 Known for adventurous lineups that feature music in every genre imaginable—rock, hip-hop, metal, electronic, folk and more—the schedule includes 120 bands so you get the chance to see personal favorites plus discover new ones.
+Get details on the bands, here.

 3. Twelve awesome venues (all within walking distance)